 Each year HMD activities take place across the UK, bringing people together from all backgrounds to learn more about the Holocaust, Nazi Persecution and the genocides which followed.
 HMD provides a meaningful opportunity for people of all ages to consider how we can make our society a better place today, free from hatred, prejudice and discrimination.

 We offer guidance and support for young people and youth organisations to hold meaningful HMD activities.
 Click on the boxes at the bottom of this page to find more information and guidance.

 The resources section of our website contains a range of resources, which provide inspiration and guidance to young people and youth organisations that are organising HMD activities.
 Resources include life stories of people affected by genocide, posters, craft activities, dance tutorials and social action activities.

 Each year we hold a project specifically for young people to get involved with.
-Subscribe to our newsletter to be the first to hear about this year’s project.
+For HMD 2021 we are holding a youth photography competition called Light up the darkness.
+Subscribe to our newsletter to be the first to hear about projects like this.

 We currently work with a Youth Representative Panel, a group of five experienced youth speakers, who are available to speak at events, covering a range of topics and geographical areas.

 For more information on our youth activities or to book a youth speaker please email [email protected].